gama-platform/gama-platform.github.io/wiki/Statements.md

 #### Facets

   * **`name`** (an identifier), (omissible) : the type of event captured: can be  "mouse_up", "mouse_down", "mouse_move", "mouse_exit", "mouse_enter" or a character
-  * **`action`** (any type): Either a block of statements to execute in the context of the simulation or the identifier of the action to be executed.
-This action needs to be defined in 'global' and will receive two possible arguments: the location of the mouse in the environment and the agents under the mouse.
-For instance:`action myAction (point location, list selected_agents)`
+  * **`action`** (26): Either a block of statements to execute in the context of the simulation or the identifier of the action to be executed.
+This action needs to be defined in 'global' or in the current experiment, without any arguments.
+The location of the mouse in the world can be retrieved in this action with the pseudo-constant #user_location
   * `unused` (an identifier), takes values in: {mouse_up, mouse_down, mouse_move, mouse_enter, mouse_exit}: an unused facet that serves only for the purpose of declaring the string values

 #### Definition

 `event` allows to interact with the simulation by capturing mouse or key events and doing an action.
-This action needs to be defined in 'global' and will receive two possible arguments: the location of the mouse in the environment and the agents under the mouse.
-The names of these arguments need not to be fixed: instead, the first argument of type 'point' will receive the location of the mouse, while the first argument whose type is compatible with 'container<agent>' will receive the list of agents selected.
+This action needs to be defined in 'global' or in the current experiment, without any arguments.
+The location of the mouse in the world can be retrieved in this action with the pseudo-constant #user_location

 #### Usages